 - (a) General.
-The factors, tests, and inspections specified in paragraphs (b) through (d) of this section must be applied in addition to those necessary to establish foundry quality control.
+For castings used in structural applications, the factors, tests, and inspections specified in paragraphs (b) through (d) of this section must be applied in addition to those necessary to establish foundry quality control.
 The inspections must meet approved specifications.
-Paragraphs (c) and (d) of this section apply to any structural castings except castings that are pressure tested as parts of hydraulic or other fluid systems and do not support structural loads. - (b) Bearing stresses and surfaces.
-The casting factors specified in paragraphs (c) and (d) of this section- - (1) Need not exceed 1.25 with respect to bearing stresses regardless of the method of inspection used; and - (2) Need not be used with respect to the bearing surfaces of a part whose bearing factor is larger than the applicable casting factor. - (c) Critical castings.
-For each casting whose failure would preclude continued safe flight and landing of the airplane or result in serious injury to occupants, the following apply: - (1) Each critical casting must- - (i) Have a casting factor of not less than 1.25; and - (ii) Receive 100 percent inspection by visual, radiographic, and magnetic particle or penetrant inspection methods or approved equivalent nondestructive inspection methods. - (2) For each critical casting with a casting factor less than 1.50, three sample castings must be static tested and shown to meet- - (i) The strength requirements of §25.305 at an ultimate load corresponding to a casting factor of 1.25; and - (ii) The deformation requirements of §25.305 at a load of 1.15 times the limit load. - (3) Examples of these castings are structural attachment fittings, parts of flight control systems, control surface hinges and balance weight attachments, seat, berth, safety belt, and fuel and oil tank supports and attachments, and cabin pressure valves. - (d) Noncritical castings.
-For each casting other than those specified in paragraph (c) of this section, the following apply: - (1) Except as provided in paragraphs (d)(2) and (3) of this section, the casting factors and corresponding inspections must meet the following table:
+Paragraphs (c) and (d) of this section apply to any structural castings, except castings that are pressure tested as parts of hydraulic or other fluid systems and do not support structural loads. - (b) Bearing stresses and surfaces.
+The casting factors specified in paragraphs (c) and (d) of this section - - (1) Need not exceed 1.25 with respect to bearing stresses regardless of the method of inspection used; and - (2) Need not be used with respect to the bearing surfaces of a part whose bearing factor is larger than the applicable casting factor. - (c) Critical castings.
+Each casting whose failure could preclude continued safe flight and landing of the airplane or could result in serious injury to occupants is a critical casting.
+Each critical casting must have a factor associated with it for showing compliance with strength and deformation requirements of § 25.305, and must comply with the following criteria associated with that factor: